knpuniversity/FOSUserBundle/knpu/template-customize.md

 "Logged in as" text?
 That's coming from here.

-But, we want all of FOSUserBundle's templates to instead extend *our* `base.html.twig` template instead.
+But, we want all of FOSUserBundle's templates to instead extend *our* `base.html.twig` template.
 How can we do that?

 ## Overriding the Layout